 The Company's largest debt investments may vary from year to year as new debt investments are recorded and existing debt investments are repaid.
-The Company's five largest debt investments represented 21% and 24% of total debt investments outstanding as of December 31, 2015 and 2014, respectively.
-No single debt investment represented more than 10% of the total debt investments as of December 31, 2015 or 2014.
+The Company's five largest debt investments, at cost, represented 24% and 21% of total debt investments outstanding as of December 31, 2016 and 2015, respectively.
+No single debt investment represented more than 10% of the total debt investments as of December 31, 2016 or 2015.
 Investment income, consisting of interest and fees, can fluctuate significantly upon repayment of large debt investments.
-Interest income from the five largest debt investments accounted for 14%, 20% and 23% of total interest and fee income on investments for the years ended December 31, 2015, 2014 and 2013, respectively.
+Interest income from the five largest debt investments accounted for 17%, 14% and 20% of total interest and fee income on investments for the years ended December 31, 2016, 2015 and 2014, respectively.